 Arkansas man pleads guilty to mailing powder to senator

 LITTLE ROCK, Ark.
-(AP) — An Arkansas man has pleaded guilty to mailing white powder to U.S. Sen. Tom Cotton's Washington office with a letter stating, "Maybe this will get your attention."
+(AP) — An Arkansas man has pleaded guilty to charges alleging he mailed white powder to Sen. Tom Cotton's Washington office along with a letter that stated, "Maybe this will get your attention."

 The letter's return address was Goodloe's home address in Pine Bluff, about 40 miles (64 kilometers) southeast of Little Rock.